 Disclaimer: This post may contain affiliate links, meaning, if you click through and make a purchase we (or those featured in this post) may earn a commission at no additional cost to you.
 View our full-disclosure here.

-Most people spend their birthdays celebrating with friend’s and family, either living it up or relaxing.
-I’m an odd bird however, and this year I decided I wanted to spend my special day with the hubs updating our RV dashboard.
+Most people spend their birthdays celebrating with friends and family, either living it up or relaxing.
+I’m an odd bird, however, and this year I decided I wanted to spend my special day with the hubs painting our RV dashboard.

 This was a few months ago and at the time I hadn’t spent much time in the RV because life kept getting in the way as it usually does.
 However, I was determined to make some progress and finally mark this project off our to-do list.

 Prior to owning an RV, the idea of painting the dashboard in any vehicle I owned never even crossed my mind.
 It wasn’t until we starting making updates to the front of our coach that I began to question how the beige dash would look with all of the changes we were making.
 Honestly, it probably would have looked fine but as soon as I started to think about changing the color, I knew there was no turning back.

 If you are considering updating the dashboard in your motorhome or vehicle then I hope this post will inspire you.
 As it turns out, painting the RV dashboard was super simple and offered instant gratification, which is always a bonus.

 At first, we were concerned that we may need to remove the entire dash from the RV, which would have been a total pain.
 Luckily, that wasn’t the case.
 Whew!

 However, prep is key and will ensure your project goes a lot smoother.
 In fact, the prep probably took us longer than the actual painting of the dashboard.

 Here’s a quick video of Eric talking about how we updated our RV dashboard: